david618/rt/docs/IntroTest.md

 sudo systemctl start httpd
 </pre>

 If you have a firewall installed you'll need to allow access to port 80.

+For public agents if you have Marathon-LB or Edge-LB installed you'll need to change the httpd config to use another port (e.g. 81).

 From one of the DC/OS nodes verify that you can access the test server (my test server was named p2).